 Like most electrical devices, Traeger grills have a fuse added for safety.
 This fuse can be found on the back of the grill’s controller board.

 07. Can I Use My Traeger Grill in the Rain?

 Yes, contrary to popular belief, you can use this grill in the rain.
 Just make sure your pellets don’t get dampened in the rain and that your food doesn’t end up soaked.

-08. Do I Have to Season a Traeger Grill?
+08. Do I Have to Season Traeger Pellet Grills?